trypear/expo-template/.roo/rules/rules.md

 assert(!!value, "value should be defined")

-WHENEVER YOU ARE DOING A DATABASE OPERATION, CALL THE database-nerd TO DO IT IN A new_task!
+FOLLOW THE STEPS AND CALL new_task WITh THE EXPERT NAMES.
+If you ever gets stuck, tell me where you are getting stuck, don't keep trying over and over again
 ## File: packages/db/src/schema.ts
 ```
-import { uniqueIndex, index, varchar, text, integer, timestamp, date, time } from "drizzle-orm/pg-core";
+import { uniqueIndex, index, varchar, text, integer, timestamp, boolean, time } from "drizzle-orm/pg-core";
 import { createTable, fk, lower } from "./utils";

 export const user = createTable(